AcruxVrs/Simple-Discord-bot-2-/README.md

 # Simple-Discord-bot-2-
-Build with a older version of discord.js
+Built with a older version of discord.js